How to Make an Igloo

 We had a sun break today!
 For those of you not familiar with the dreary winter weather in the Pacific Northwest of the United States, a sun break is a local term we coined to describe the much celebrated (and much awaited) time when the grey clouds finally part and reveal that shiny warm orb.
 I think it is called the sun.
 If we had not lived in other places, I think that I would believe that this sun as you call it is a myth.
 Actually, Seattle is not that bad, it just seems it this time of year.
 Family travelers fear not, the region is great all seasons of the year (just some are better than others).

 We did not waste the rare opportunity.
-You have to seize the time when it comes because you never know when the nest sun break will come.
-We were all ready to help relieve the cabin fever that had set in and I wanted to try out my new pack.
-So, we picked one of our favorite areas to go walking, the central Cascade Mountains.
+You have to seize the time when it comes because you never know when the next sun break will arrive.
+Plus, we really needed relief from the cabin fever that had set in.
+I also wanted to try out my new pack.
+So, we picked one of our favorite areas to go walking, the Cascade Mountains.

 I consulted my favorite website for up-to-date trail information, The Washington Trails Association.
 It is a great resource for hiking in Washington State.
 You can get up-to-date information about any trail.
 We decided to go with the Rattlesnake Ridge Trail.
 Although it lies outside of the national park boundaries, it is still in the area.
 This spur of the Cascades is sometimes referred to as the Issaquah Alps and is part of the Cedar River Watershed.
 We are not sure why it is called Rattlesnake.
 The only rattlesnake that you may ever find west of the Cascades would be very lost and very cold.